NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

-The next element is "interrupt_to_update", this element determines whether if after kernel generation and before the kernel label generation NPB must be paused to provdide the archive generation the option to manually edit the generated meta-kernel.
+The next element is "interrupt_to_update", this element determines whether if after kernel generation and before the kernel label generation NPB must be paused to provided the archive generation the option to manually edit the generated meta-kernel.
 It must be set to either True or False.